mdwajid095/kafka-springboot-app/README.md

 # Kafka Microservices with Spring Boot

-A modular, profile-driven Spring Boot project for building Kafka admin, producer, and consumer microservices with clean separation and easy configuration.
+A modular, profile-driven Spring Boot project for building Kafka admin, producer, consumer and stream microservices with clean separation and easy configuration.

 ---